Skip to main content

 Is there a free tier?

 Yes.
-Self-service API keys have a free tier with 60 requests per minute rate limit and 5 sandbox executions per hour.
+Self-service API keys have a free tier with 10 requests per minute and 5 sandbox executions per hour.
 No credit card is required.
-For higher limits, use x402 USDC payments on Base L2 for pay-per-request access, or contact Parse for enterprise plans with custom rate limits and SLAs.
+For higher limits, use Pro, Team, or Enterprise keys; use x402 USDC payments on Base mainnet for first-call or autonomous pay-per-request access.

 Prompt Safety